Common Questions about our Livestream System

-4. Sometimes there is a messages that says "buffering".
+4. Sometimes there is a message that says "buffering".
 What does that mean?
 What causes buffering?

 - Buffering problems essentially have several causes: either your internet connection is too slow to keep up with the incoming data, or our streaming provider can’t send your device the data it needs fast enough.